 Amended and effective February 22, 2009; amended and effective September 21, 2017.

 Upon application and payment of the fee within four months of the effective date of the rule, any court reporter serving in that capacity on or before July 5, 1983, shall be issued a certificate without examination, provided the application and fee are accompanied by letters of recommendation from either a Circuit, Chancery, or Court of Appeals Judge and two attorneys who are licensed to practice law in the State of Arkansas, who certify that the applicant was a practicing court reporter on or before July 5, 1983.

 (a) Sanctions.
-For violations of this Rule or “Regulations of the Board of Certified Court Reporter Examiners,” the Board for good cause shown, and by a majority of four (4) votes from the Board concurring, after a public hearing by the Board, may sanction a reporter by ordering a public admonition, or by suspending or revoking any certificate issued by the Board.
-In the alternative, the Board, with four (4) votes concurring, may sanction a reporter with a private, non-public admonition.
-Discipline by consent, as set out in Section 8 of these Rules, may also be utilized by the Board for any violations of the aforementioned Rule or Regulations.
+For violations of this Rule or “Regulations of the Board of Certified Court Reporter Examiners,” other than those related to the nonpayment of fees outlined in Section 9 of the Rule, the Board for good cause shown, and by a majority of four (4) votes from the Board concurring, after a public hearing by the Board, may sanction a reporter by ordering a public admonition, or by suspending or revoking any certificate issued by the Board.
+Discipline by consent, as set out in Section 8 of this Rule, may also be utilized by the Board for any violations of the aforementioned Rule or Regulations.